 By adhering to these pillars, observability solutions can give you a clear picture of an individual app in an architecture or the infrastructure of the architecture itself.

 An important note is that this generates a lot of data.
-Harvesting and administrating this data is time consuming if done manually.
+Harvesting and administrating this data is time-consuming if done manually.
 If this process isn’t automated it can become a bottleneck in the development or project lifecycle.
-The last thing anybody wants is a solution which creates more problems than it solves.
+The last thing anybody wants is a solution that creates more problems than it solves.

 Fortunately, automation and Artificial Intelligence are saving thousands of man hours every day for developers, engineers, and anybody working in or with IT.
 Microservices are no exception to this revolution, so there are of course plenty of tools available to ensure tedious data wrangling doesn’t become part of your day-to-day life.

 Having a single agent provide a real-time topology of your microservice architecture has no end of benefits.
 Using a host of built-in tools, a Software Intelligence Platform can easily become the foundation of the smooth delivery of any project utilizing a large/complex microservice architecture.
 These platforms are designed to automate as much of the observation and analysis process as possible, making everything from initial development to scaling much less stressful.

 Since the first days of software engineering and development, traceability of data has been vital.

 Even in monolith architectures keeping track of the origin points of data, documentation, or code can be a nightmare.
 In a complex microservice environment composed of potentially hundreds of apps it can feel impossible.

 This is one of the few areas in which a monolith has an operational advantage.
 When literally every bundle of code is compiled in a single artifact, troubleshooting or request tracking through the lifecycle is more straightforward.
 Everything is in the same place.